garyfleming/product-engineering/estimates.md

 ^ You might think that Scrum does, but there isn't any mention of them in scrum guide.
 It simply promotes empiricism.
 By empiricism, it very clearly means experience.
 Having people who know what to do, observing what happens each iteration, and then using that to inform what happens next.
 ^ Sounds a lot like Experience-based complexity, right?
 ^ To be clear, I'm not a massive scrum fan.
 Even ardent scrum teams should visualise, inspect, and adapt their way to something better.
+^ SAFe does.
+Not team level.
+Leave to audience to decide if agile.

 ---
 # Story point problems

 ^ They fall into a part of the precision spectrum that is... difficult.
 They look like they could be either quite precise or quite vague.
 They don't really inform.
-^ More troubling: they look like numbers.
-They're intended to be relative i.e. "this one is bigger than that one" , but not by how much.
+^ Have you seen a story point?
+They look like numbers but they're intended to be relative i.e. "this one is bigger than that one" , but not by how much.
 People often treat them as time.
 People think you can do maths with them.

 ---

 # 2 + 2 + 2 + 2 != 8

 ^ In most uses of story points, a 2 would be something quite small, quite well understand, and quite achieveable.
 An 8 should be something that's large, more complex, more unknowns, less experience in the team.
 ^ a bunch of known things aren't the same as *any* number of unknown things.
-^ Fundamentally, these aren't different sizes: They're different experiences and have to be treated as such.
+^ Fundamentally, these aren't different sizes: They're different **experiences** and have to be treated as such.
+An 8 is less **predictable** than a 2.

 ---